 What version of the rules does it use?

 Just for absolute clarity, the original material has not been updated for the Hero Wars or HeroQuest games published by Issaries Inc. The material is as originally presented, albeit with a new layout and extra art.
 If multiple versions of a cult were published, the last official version is used.
-Almost all of this material was written for the second edition of the rules.
+Almost all of this material was written for the second edition of the rules (should be largely compatible with 2018 Chaosium edition of RuneQuest; RuneQuest: Roleplaying in Glorantha, since the rules are baaed on the 2nd edition).